chiqors/spring-boot-microservices/README.md

 - **Notification Service**: The Notification Service is responsible for delivering updates and alerts to users, such as order status changes or low inventory notifications.
 - **Asynchronous Communication**: The services communicate asynchronously using Kafka, which helps to decouple the services and improve the overall system resilience.
 - **Fault Tolerance**: The Resilience4J library is used to implement circuit breakers and other fault tolerance patterns, ensuring that the system can gracefully handle failures and maintain availability.
+- **API Documentation**: The project uses Springdoc OpenAPI to generate comprehensive API documentation.
+This allows developers to easily understand and interact with the application's RESTful services through an automatically generated OpenAPI specification, which can be accessed via a user-friendly interface.
+- **Authentication and Authorization**: The application uses Keycloak to manage authentication and authorization, providing secure access control across services.
+Keycloak handles user logins, role-based access, and integrates with existing identity providers.
 - **Monitoring and Observability**: The application integrates with various monitoring tools, such as OpenTelemetry, Prometheus, and Grafana, to provide visibility into the health and performance of the microservices.
 - **Docker and Kubernetes Configuration**: This project includes the basic configuration files for building Docker images and deploying the application to a Kubernetes cluster.